odoo/documentation/applications/accounting/others/analytic/usage.rst

 .. image:: media/usage02.png
    :align: center

-In this example of a hierarchical structure in Twenty20, you can analyse not only the costs of each product range, but also the costs of the whole production.
+In this example of a hierarchical structure in Twenty20, you can analyze not only the costs of each product range, but also the costs of the whole production.
 A report that relates both general accounts and analytic accounts enables you to get a breakdown of costs within a given